defyne-ai/demo-dotnetcore/README.md

  docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=SuperSecurePassw0rd!" -p 1433:1433 --name sql1 --hostname sql1 -d mcr.microsoft.com/mssql/server:2022-latest
 ```

+Then:
+1. connect to the db and run - `Resources/scripts/blab_schema.sql` to create the tables.
+1. initialise data from `/Reset/Reset` page

 You will then need to manually run the two commands within `/entrypoint.sh`.
 The first starts the DB in the background whereas the second compiles and runs the application.
 Typically a container shouldn't have multiple services but this was done for convenience.